goblindegook/goblindegook.com/content/post/2023/engineering-waste/index.md

 Beyond being mere complements, agile and lean methodologies reinforce each other.
 Together, they create a virtuous circle that empowers teams to move faster, while also providing the insight and authority to continuously adapt and adopt even more effective practices.

 _This article was originally written for the [NewStore company blog](https://www.newstore.com/articles/the-wastes-of-product-engineering/) and is based on a [talk I delivered in May 2023](https://www.youtube.com/watch?v=wSo4QQW-KhI).
 Thanks to Amanda McLaughlin, Nuno Silva Pereira, and Carlos Rosão for edits and feedback._

+[^1]: Nevertheless it _is_ a bet.
+Even though booze seems to have perpetual appeal, certain drinks go in and out of fashion.
+And who knows if in 30 years' time liquor will be heavily regulated --- or even prohibited --- by the government of a major market?